Arrafar/N64-Remaps-Archive/README.md

 Controls are only applicable in game (You still need to re-assign controls in Emulation Station)
+Disclaimers: Controls are optimized for most comfortable gameplay, therefore menu controls suffer in a handful of games e.g. Ready 2 Rumble A+B = L+R
+             Modern movement controls is preferred vs. Perfect manual Aiming in Goldeneye 007 and Perfect Dark

 Place these files first, remaps won't work without them: